GoogleCloudPlatform/healthcare/deploy/README.md

 The Deployment Manager template `templates/data_project.py` will perform the following steps on a new project:

-*   Replace the project owners user with an owners group.
+*   Replaces the project owners user with an owners group.
-*   Create BigQuery datasets for data, with access control.
+*   Creates BigQuery datasets for data, with access control.
-*   Create GCS buckets with access control, versioning, logs bucket and (optional) logs-based metrics for unauthorized access.
+*   Creates GCS buckets with access control, versioning, logs bucket and (optional) logs-based metrics for unauthorized access.
-*   Create a Cloud Pubsub topic and subscription with the appropriate access control.
+*   Creates a Cloud Pubsub topic and subscription with the appropriate access control.
 *   If using local audit logs:
-    *   Create a BigQuery dataset to hold audit logs, with appropriate access control.
+    *   Creates a BigQuery dataset to hold audit logs, with appropriate access control.
-    *   Create a logs GCS bucket, with appropriate access control and TTL.
+    *   Creates a logs GCS bucket, with appropriate access control and TTL.
-*   Create a log sink for all audit logs.
+*   Creates a log sink for all audit logs.
-*   Create a logs-based metric for IAM policy changes.
+*   Creates a logs-based metric for IAM policy changes.
-*   Enable data access logging on all services.
+*   Enables data access logging on all services.

 See `data_project.py.schema` for details of each field.
 This template is used by the `create_project.py` script.